NSchrading/NSchrading.github.io/data.md

 * ***score*** - The score of the comment as determined by Reddit.
 * ***created_utc*** - The UTC time at which the submission was created.
 * ***sim_score*** - The cosine similarity of the comment's text to the submission's text.
-* ***label*** - Some comments may have been labeled as abuse or non_abuse in experiments.
-If they were, this is their label as assigned by a classifier.
-May be incorrect, and should not be considered ground truth.
 * ***sentiment*** - The overall sentiment of the comment as calculated by [VADER](https://github.com/cjhutto/vaderSentiment){:target="_blank"}.

 #### Submission_srls table